Essay guidelines

 You just need to let your reader know what you’re going to talk about; that’s enough.
 The following example is a digital marketing thesis statement for an expository essay.

-Thesis statement example
+Expository essay thesis statement example

-Step 5 — Draft and Edit!
+Step 5 — Draft, write and Edit!

 You now have a good thesis statement and outline.
 It’s time to start writing.
 Gather your findings in your paper, choose a good title, cite your sources in APA or MLA, and organize your paper with correct capitalization and headings.